 Jason Buchsbaum is a municipal law litigator who divides his time between Cohen and Wolf's Danbury and Bridgeport offices.
 Buchsbaum drafted, argued and won a summary judgement motion that was granted in favor of his client Lawyers Title Insurance Corporation and many of its subsidiaries and employees.
 They faced a claim in excess of $2 million that the Lawyers Title Environmental Insurance Services Agency and the other defendants did not provide coverage required by the insured.
 The case is on appeal, which Buchsbaum is handling.

-New Haven native Daniel Elliott is on LeClairRyan's Labor and Employment team in the firm's New Haven office.
+New Haven native Daniel Elliott is on LeClairRyan's Labor and Employment team in the firm's office in the coastal city.
 Elliott represents and counsels employers in workplace-related disputes before federal and state courts as well as administrative agencies.
 He defends employers against claims of wrongful termination, breach of employment contract, and race, age, gender, and disability discrimination.

 Ned Weinberger, who chairs the Corporate Governance and Shareholder Rights Litigation practice at Labaton Sucharow, reached a $40 million settlement–pending court approval–in a case involving self-dealing transactions by Sears.
 The case involved allegations that certain directors and officers and their related entities including CEO and Chairman of the Board Edward Lampert engaged in breaches of fiduciary duty.
 Since Lampert took over in 2013, Sears has suffered a net loss of $7 billion.
 Lampert, who owns a majority of Sears' common stock, arranged several deals–with the approval of the board–that hurt the company and its stockholders but financially benefitted him and his affiliates.
 The case stems from Sears' decision to spin-off a large amount of its real estate assets to an entity controlled by Lampert and raised issues of when and to what extent controlling stockholders may prioritize their interests above those of the company they control.